 Figure 1: The Andor Sona camera features an UltraVacTM permanent vacuum seal for long term reliability and deep cooling.

 1. Why are sensors enclosed?

 The sensors used for scientific cameras are very delicate and easily damaged from physical handling and mechanical damage.
 In addition to, moisture, hydrocarbons or other gas borne contaminants all of which may degrade performance over time.
 For this reason, camera manufacturers need to protect the sensor from the external environment.
 For most cameras there is a camera window so that light may pass through to the sensor while dust and other contaminants may not.
-What is not so easy to determine is how the sensor is sealed within this enclosure or chamber and what the significance of this is to the performance of the camera and its longevity.
+However, it is not easy to determine how the sensor is sealed within this enclosure or chamber and what the significance of this is to the performance of the camera and its longevity.

 2. How are sensors sealed in scientific cameras?

 There are two main technologies which are generally used, “back-filled" and “vacuum”.
 Back-filled cameras are the most common type.
 This method can be found on small compact entry-level cameras through to the latest back-illuminated sCMOS cameras and other high-end scientific cameras.
 A vacuum sealed enclosure is a technically more difficult technology and therefore costly to implement so it is found less frequently.
 It is normally only found on higher performance cameras where long-term reliability and the highest sensitivity or deep cooling is required.

 3. What is a back-filled camera?